Afghanistan

 Our work

-Working closely with UN Women and the Gender in Humanitarian Action (GiHA) working group members, Ground Truth Solutions and Salma Consulting set out to understand the perceptions of people in Afghanistan on how aid is provided to women and girls.
+Since 2022, working closely with UN Women and the Gender in Humanitarian Action (GiHA) working group members, Ground Truth Solutions and Salma Consulting have been listening to the views of people in Afghanistan on how aid is provided to women and girls.

-To formalise tracking perceptions of gender, cultural norms, and humanitarian assistance in the humanitarian response;
+To track perceptions of gender, cultural norms, and humanitarian assistance over time in the humanitarian response;

 To understand how to best respond to the unique priorities, capacities, and needs of women and girls.